Russian folklore: Animals

-Roosters (петух, petukh)- In Russian fairy tales the rooster is associated with the sun, as well as good fortune and fertility.
+In Russian fairy tales the rooster is associated with the sun, as well as good fortune and fertility.
 Hens often laid golden eggs and made their owners rich.
 "Russia a cultural resource guide" Roosters can be found all over many household items and often when there are two roosters with their heads together it was as a wedding gift to wish the bride and groom a good marriage.